jinggz/Master-Thesis-EAL/README.md

 wiki_crawler.py: get an entity as the input, connect to Wikipedia website and return a built dictionary with section headings as keys and contents as values.

+Regarding the headings of h2, I remove content and headings based on the selection criteria on (http://trec-car.cs.unh.edu/process/dataselection.html ).
+I also collected the paragraphs between the title and the table of the contents, named as 'lead_paragraph'.

 tfidf_ranking.py: get an sentence and an entity as the input, retrieve the entity dictionary via wiki_crawler.py, and then return the closest aspect of the entity for the sentence